As Quakers, we are called to help build a foundation for world peace. Peace and security can be achieved only by peaceful means.

 Known as the “blank check” for endless war, the 2001 Authorization for Use of Military Force (AUMF) was passed by Congress three days after the attacks of September 11.
 Since this time, this single law has been used to justify military interventions around the globe against groups, like ISIS, that did not exist in 2001, as well as indefinite detention, an illegal torture program, and lethal drone attacks both in and outside of war zones.
 The 2001 AUMF has been called “the most dangerous sentence in U.S. history.”

 Congress passed the 2002 Iraq AUMF to authorize war against Saddam Hussein’s Iraqi regime under the erroneous guise of defending the United States against Saddam’s alleged weapons of mass destruction.
 The 2002 Iraq AUMF lay dormant for several years until the Obama administration asserted that it provided an “alternative statutory basis” to the 2001 AUMF for its campaign against ISIS in Iraq.
 Most recently, President Trump further stretched the scope of the 2002 Iraq AUMF, claiming that it authorized the January 2020 assassination of Iranian general Qasem Soleimani.

-When Congress has to vote on wars — when their constituents can hold them accountable for war-making — the U.S. is less likely to pursue military action.
-We’ve seen what happens when the president can act alone: special ops in 150 countries, drone strikes with unthinkable civilian deaths, warrantless surveillance of Americans, and indefinite detention in Guantanamo Bay.
-It's long past time for Congress to take its power back, to debate and vote on each and every war the U.S. undertakes, in keeping with the 1973 War Powers Act.
-Congress should repeal the 2001 AUMF and take back its authority to determine where and when the U.S. goes to war.
+When Congress has to vote on wars — when their constituents can hold them accountable for war-making — the United States is less likely to pursue military action.
+Congress should repeal the 2001 AUMF and 2002 Iraq AUMF and take back its authority to determine where and when the United States goes to war.